History of slavery in Massachusetts

 As a result of this, Massachusetts was the only state to have zero slaves enumerated on the 1790 federal census.
 (By 1790, the Vermont Republic had also officially ended slavery, but it was not admitted as a state until 1791.)
-Maine, in the 1790 Census, also lists no enslaved people among its population but did not become a state until 1820.
+Maine, in the 1790 Census, also lists no enslaved people among its population but did not become a state until 1820 (it was part of Massachusetts until 1820).

 A large threat to former slaves and freemen living in Massachusetts, however, was that posed by slave catchers, whose profession was to look for runaway slaves who had successfully fled from the South and sheltered in the North.
 Under American law at the time, these individuals were subject to detention and return to slavery in any jurisdiction that had not yet ended slavery.
 Many abuses were also committed in which even blacks who were freeborn in the North could be falsely accused of being runaway slaves and spirited away to a life of slavery, as in the infamous case of Solomon Northup, who was freeborn in New York and kidnapped into slavery in Louisiana.

 This ongoing uncertainty impelled the abolition movement in the North because it meant that even blacks living in free states could never truly be free until slavery was definitively ended all across the United States.
 Massachusetts became a leading center for abolitionism in early 19th-century America, with individual activists such as William Lloyd Garrison and Frederick Douglass as well as organizations like the Boston Vigilance Committee dedicated to advancing the cause.

 The political tensions caused by the collision between abolitionism and pro-slavery forces in the United States led directly to the American Civil War in 1861.
 After the war's end in 1865, the Thirteenth Amendment to the United States Constitution was ratified by the states, including Massachusetts, which legally abolished slavery in the United States and ended the threat of enslavement or re-enslavement once and for all.
 This was the final date when slavery was formally outlawed in Massachusetts, although it had been a moribund institution for decades prior to that time.

 After the end of legal slavery, however, racial segregation continued in Massachusetts as a de jure legal requirement in various contexts until the mid-20th century.